GitSatyen/CourseBuas/_learning/week-8.md

 NOTE: Any source of feedback is feedback!
 -->
 Fixed the animations for jumping.
 Still figuring out how to get it in its falling state.
-Didn't get time to work on collisions
+Didn't get time to work on collisions.
 ## Act

 <!---